awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 Indicates whether deletion protection is enabled\.
 The default is `false`\.

 `idle_timeout.timeout_seconds`
 The idle timeout value, in seconds\.
 The default is 60 seconds\.

+`ipv6.deny_all_igw_traffic`
+Blocks internet gateway \(IGW\) access to the load balancer, preventing unintended access to your internal load balancer through an internet gateway\.
+It is set to `false` for internet\-facing load balancers and `true` for internal load balancers\.
+This attribute does not prevent non\-IGW internet access \(such as, through peering, Transit Gateway, AWS Direct Connect, or AWS VPN\)\.

 `routing.http.desync_mitigation_mode`
 Determines how the load balancer handles requests that might pose a security risk to your application\.
 The possible values are `monitor`, `defensive`, and `strictest`\.
 The default is `defensive`\.

 `routing.http.drop_invalid_header_fields.enabled`
 Indicates whether HTTP headers with header fields that are not valid are removed by the load balancer \(`true`\), or routed to targets \(`false`\)\.
 The default is `false`\.
-Elastic Load Balancing requires that message header names contain only alphanumeric characters and hyphens\.
+Elastic Load Balancing requires that message header names conform to the regular expression `[-A-Za-z0-9]+`, which describes all registered internet message headers\.
+Each name consists of alphanumeric characters or hyphens\.

+`routing.http.x_amzn_tls_version_and_cipher_suite.enabled`
+Indicates whether the two headers \(`x-amzn-tls-version` and `x-amzn-tls-cipher-suite`\), which contain information about the negotiated TLS version and cipher suite, are added to the client request before sending it to the target\.
+The `x-amzn-tls-version` header has information about the TLS protocol version negotiated with the client, and the `x-amzn-tls-cipher-suite` header has information about the cipher suite negotiated with the client\.
+Both headers are in OpenSSL format\.
+The possible values for the attribute are `true` and `false`\.
+The default is `false`\.

+`routing.http.xff_client_port.enabled`
+Indicates whether the `X-Forwarded-For` header should preserve the source port that the client used to connect to the load balancer\.
+The possible values are `true` and `false`\.
+The default is `false`\.

 `routing.http2.enabled`
 Indicates whether HTTP/2 is enabled\.
 The default is `true`\.

 `waf.fail_open.enabled`
-Indicates whether to allow a WAF\-enabled load balancer to route requests to targets if it is unable to forward the request to AWS WAF\.
-The value is `true` or `false`\.
+Indicates whether to allow a AWS WAF\-enabled load balancer to route requests to targets if it is unable to forward the request to AWS WAF\.
+The possible values are `true` and `false`\.
 The default is `false`\.

 ## IP address type<a name="ip-address-type"></a>

-You can set the types of IP addresses that clients can use with your internet\-facing load balancer\.
-Clients must use IPv4 addresses with internal load balancers\.
+You can set the types of IP addresses that clients can use to access your internet\-facing and internal load balancers\.

 The following are the IP address types: